-Four events reported to the IRSRR are related to deficiencies in I&C systems.
-At one research reactor facility, a repeated failure caused a newly installed digital instrumentation system to display improper positions of two control rods.
-The approach described in the event report followed a trial-and-error approach over a period of two years before the problem stopped recurring.
-This highlights the need for proper training of technicians when new technology is introduced to a facility and, more importantly, the need for their comprehensive understanding, not only of the new technology, but also of its impact on the safety of the facility.
+At a research reactor facility a repeated failure of a newly installed digital instrumentation system to correctly present the positions of two control rods challenged the instrument technicians in many ways.
+The approach described in the event report seems to have followed a trial-and-error path over a period of two years before the problem seemed to have been solved, or at least stopped recurring.
+This highlights the need for proper training of technicians when new technology is introduced to a facility, and more importantly, the need for their comprehensive understanding, not only of the new technology, but also of its impact on the safety of the facility.